johnzheng1975/istiocon2023/samples/AuthenticationAndAuthorization/readme.md

-## Purpose
+## Introduction
-- Introduce two samples
-  - ext-auth envoyfilter
+- For ext-auth envoyfilter / External Authorization, current samples is not much.
-  - External Authorization

-- It includes simple "Get started", also includes our experience and lessons learned.
+- Here created samples for them, it not only includes simple "Get started",but also includes our experience and lessons learned.

 ## Enable Debug Before Go Through Samples
 - Suggest you apply debug envoyfilter, to show all http request/response headers/body for ext-authz pod.
-- This can make you better understand, about how "ext-auth envoyfilter" and "External Authorization" works.
+This can make you better understand, about how "ext-auth envoyfilter" and "External Authorization" works.
 - Here are commond:
   ```
-  # Apply debug envoyfilter
+  # Apply debug envoyfilter, which will print out all request/response headers/body, no matter it is http or grpc.
   kubectl apply -f ./envoyfilter-show_RequestsResponse.yaml

   # After you create ext-authz pod in sample, you can open another window to view log: